ManguDev-312/Clock/README.md

 License

 This project is licensed under the MIT License.
-You are free to use, modify and distribute it.